Aryansh-S/USACO/algo & ds/more-segtree/README.md

 - imperfect binary trees become multiple binary trees; we have a family and don't require a perfect power of 2
 - working generalized lazy propagation now added!
 - dynamic cases coded! for lazy, dynamic is not possible in this iterative fashion unfortunately
+  - as such, lazy dynamic segment was added in pointer format for sake of completeness; rarely need to use

 **But using a power of 2 for binary search, ordered statistics, etc. is highly recommended because it is easier to keep track of individual levels (guarantees a single tree, not a family)**
 - using the iterative version with a perfect power of 2 happens to be much cleaner than having to deal with the recursive version at any rate